GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 I am an assistant professor in the [Computer Science and Engineering](https://www.cse.uconn.edu/) department at UConn.
 My [research interests](/research/) cover cryptography, computer systems security, and privacy.
 I am an affiliated member at the [Connecticut Advanced Computing Center (CACC)](https://cacc.uconn.edu/) and the [Engineering for Human Rights Initiative](https://engineeringforhumanrights.uconn.edu/) at UConn.

 Before joining UConn, I spent a while exploring the entrepreneurship world.
 I cofounded [CacheCash](https://cachecash.com), a startup that builds a decentralized content delivery network (CDN) service powered by a cryptocurrency.
 CacheCash was the core work I've done for my PhD thesis!
 I also worked as a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.
+Now, I am a scientific advisor for Sunscreen Tech.

 I received my PhD in Computer Science from Columbia University in 2019, where I was a member of the [Cryptography Lab](http://www.cs.columbia.edu/crypto) and the [Data Science Institute](https://datascience.columbia.edu/).
 During the PhD I was fortunate to have [Allison Bishop](https://www.thecomputersciencecomedian.com) and [Tal Malkin](http://www.cs.columbia.edu/~tal) as my advisors.
 <br/>
 <br/>

 ---------------------------------------
-**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** **I am looking for self-motivated and talented PhD students to join my group (as early as Spring 2022 or later in Fall 2022).** If you are interested in working on timely and real-world problems in the fields of cryptography, privacy, and systems, feel free to contact me!
+**<span style="color:red;font-family: 'Comic Sans MS';"><u>Recruiting:</u></span>** **I am looking for self-motivated and talented PhD students to join my group (as early as Spring 2022 or later in Fall 2022).** If you are interested in working on timely and real-world problems in the fields of cryptography, privacy, and systems security, feel free to contact me!

 ---------------------------------------